EmulairEmulator/Emulair-Lemuroid-clone/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Before downloading the source code of this software to use it in a project (no matter if it's private or public), please make sure that you understand what the GNU General Public License v3.0 allows you, as well as requires you to do.
+Before downloading the source code of this software to use it in a project (no matter if it's private or public), please make sure that you understand what the GNU General Public License v3.0 allows you, forbids you as well as requires you to do.